It is impossible to have a fully functioning Kanban System without Kanban classes of service.

 All classes are defined by focusing on the cost of delay.
 Which helps to measure business impact if something is done later than earlier or first instead of last.
 It works as a perfect guidance tool when people responsible for work organization need to select priorities for each task.

-All classes should be either visually or logically sorted starting to emphasize the order of task execution based on the Cost of Delay (CoD).
-We list classes by the order of importance down below and encourage you to follow same principle.
+All classes should be either visually or logically sorted, starting to emphasize the order of task execution based on the Cost of Delay (CoD).
+We list classes by the order of importance down below and encourage you to follow the same principle.
 There are 4 typical Kanban classes of service:

-Another very important class of service is dedicated to tasks which have a deadline.
-Such tasks become more important overtime so it is beneficial to raise awareness of such items and look thought this list first before turning to tasks in lower classes of service.
+Another very important class of service is dedicated to tasks that have a deadline.
+Such tasks become more important over time, so it is beneficial to raise awareness of such items and look through this list first before turning to tasks in lower classes of service.

 These tasks can be ordered based on how close their deadline is.
-Cost of Delay can jump instantly if deadline is missed.
+The Cost of Delay can jump instantly if the deadline is missed.
 See the CoD profile below.

 Here all the regular tasks should go.
-Their should be ordered with first in, first out (FIFO) principle.
-Cost of delay for such tasks grows faster in the early days but then plateaus over time as they have no fixed date or strict urgency.
+They should be ordered with the first in, first out (FIFO) principle.
+The cost of delay for such tasks grows faster in the early days but then plateaus over time as they have no fixed date or strict urgency.
 If you will be using limits, this class should be the largest, 50% of full capacity or more can be a fine choice.
 Check the CoD profile below.

 Tasks that usually do not have a tangible cost of delay fall under this class.
-Good example could be maintenance work or technical debt in IT use case.
-Though, it is worth mentioning that CoD over time for this class can change based on new risks or context updates.
-See CoD profile below.
+A good example could be maintenance work or technical debt in IT use cases.
+It is worth mentioning that CoD overtime for this class can change based on new risks or context updates.
+See the CoD profile below.

-That will work nicely until you decide that standalone tasks is not ok and you would like to have user story or larger/parent task focus in the same board.
-It would be great to use swimlanes for higher level task parking and then each swimlane would be used by lower level tasks/child tasks.
+That will work nicely until you decide that standalone tasks are not ok and you want to have a user story or larger/parent task focus on the same board.
+It would be great to use swimlanes for higher-level task parking and then use each swimlane for lower-level tasks/child tasks.
 See the example below.

 This can work.
 But, if you have noticed, we just made a compromise – actual classes of service got mixed with work item types as well as work item hierarchy.
 That is no longer clean and can confuse.

-So here goes our propostion how and when to separate what is swimlane and what is class of service.
-In Teamhood we have inveted nested swimlanes or 2 level process or simply an advanced Kanban board!
+So here goes our proposition on how and when to separate what is swimlane and what is a class of service.
+In Teamhood, we have invented nested swimlanes or 2-level processes or simply an advanced Kanban board!

-See the example how things look on Teamhood Kanban board.
+See the example of how things look on the Teamhood Kanban board.

-Question of typical Agile classes of service is quite common due to majority of people who use classes of service come either from Lean or Agile environment, meaning they are experienced and continuously strive for improvements.
+The question of typical Agile classes of service is quite common because most people who use classes of service come either from Lean or Agile environments, meaning they are experienced and continuously strive for improvements.

-Usually the final set of classifiers are decided by looking at service level agreements owned by the team as well as type of tasks that team performs.
-Based on best practices and experience from working with our customers we have elected the following sets of classes:
+Based on best practices and experience from working with our customers, we have selected the following sets of classes: